What would you do if you had the chance to start all over?

 Suddenly, a sack was thrown over my head and everything went black.
 I heard Trish scream, I heard Jeremy struggling for a moment before he submitted.
 They began to drag us away and as I stumbled to stay a foot, I couldn’t help but fear that I wasn’t going to leave this island alive…

 When the sacs on our heads were finally taken off, we were in a small interrogation room, accompanied by the two guards that had arrested us and without Maxwell.
 We waited there, silent, for what seemed like forever until the door to the room opened and a man, older and dressed well in an expensive black suit, came in and calmly sat down at the table across from us.

 He looked to the guards, “Thank you, you may wait outside.”

 Following his command, they left us.

 After we were alone, the old man watched all three of us, but mostly he was watching Trish.
 She looked absolutely frightened.
-I felt helpless with the cuffs around my wrist and didn’t know who or what this stranger was here to do.
+I felt helpless with the cuffs around my wrists.

 Finally he spoke, addressing us all, “You are probably wondering just who I am.
 All of you except for this young lady…” He turned over to Trish, who was trembling at this point, and came in close to her face, “You remember me, don’t you?
 What was your name again?
 Sammy was it?
 How could I forget a thieving whore like you…”